 - Distraction Pieces with Scroobius Pip - whilst not strictly comedy based, this is a fantastic listen.
 Street Poet and Actor Scroobius Pip attracts some excellent guests.
 Recent episodes have seen diverse interviews with actor Vicky McLure, singer Paloma Faith and comedian Russell Howard.

-- Hip-Hop saved my life with Romesh Ranganathan – as well as being a guest, Romesh Ranganathan also hosts this fantastic podcast.
-Loosely based around the guests ‘love’ of hip-hop, the wanderings are wide enough to cover even the guests who only like a little bit of the music.
+- Hip-Hop saved my life with Romesh Ranganathan - as well as being a guest elsewhere, Romesh Ranganathan also hosts this fantastic podcast.
+Based around the guests 'love' of hip-hop, the wanderings are wide enough to cover even the guests who only like a little bit of the music.